 It’s something I’ve been battling with since I came to Kenya in 2007.
 This evening I was walking through Uthiru after work and some kids saw me and shouted, “Mzungu!”
 You’d think I’d be used it by now but alas, even after two years of living in Tala and hearing kids shout that and more at me every day as I walked the two kilometers to the market, it still bothers me.
-Plenty of well-meaning Kenyans have tried to explain to me that it just means “white person,” but I’m yet to be persuaded; a “mzungu” is a person who comes from the magical country of “zungu.”
+Plenty of well-meaning Kenyans have tried to explain to me that it just means “white person,” but I’m yet to be persuaded — a “mzungu” is a person who comes from the magical country of “zungu.”
 Huh?

-In Kenya, as long as you’re not black or Indian, you’re a mzungu… unless you are Filipino or Japanese (or anything else Asian which is NOT Chinese), in which case you are Jackie Chan and you know karate.
+In Kenya, as long as you’re not black or Indian, you’re a mzungu.
+Unless you’re Asian, in which case you are “Jackie Chan” and everyone thinks you know karate.
+Even if you’re Filipino or Japanese (or whatever else that ISN’T Chinese).
 Pole sana, guys (so sorry)!